react-boilerplate/react-boilerplate/README.md

 2. Rewrite all pages (e.g. yourdomain.com/subpage) to the `index.html` to let `react-router` take care of presenting the correct page

+## Structure

+As a developer making an application, check out the `app/` and the `tests/` folder and the files inside those.
+The rest of the folders and files is only there to make your life making your app much easier, and should not have to be touched.
+(If they have to be changed, please submit an issue with the reason for your change!)

+`app/` contains your entire application code, including CSS, JavaScript and HTML. `tests/` contains your unit tests.

 ## CSS

-The CSS modules found in the `css` subfolders all get imported into one big file (`main.css`), which gets transpiled with PostCSS.
+The CSS modules found in the `app/css` subfolders all get imported into one big file (`main.css`), which gets transpiled with PostCSS.

-See the [`css` folder README](css/README.md) for more information about the PostCSS plugins used and the CSS structure.
+See the [`css` folder README](app/css/README.md) for more information about the PostCSS plugins used and the CSS structure.

 ## JS

 All files that are `import`ed/`require`d somewhere get compiled into one big file at build time. (`build/bundle.js`) Webpack automatically optimizes your JavaScript with `UglifyJS`, so you don't have to worry about that.

-See the [`js` folder README](js/README.md) for more information about the JS structure.
+See the [`js` folder README](app/js/README.md) for more information about the JS structure.

 ## Testing